 Mini-mester Classes Begin March 6

 Ready to get started or return to college?
 Armstrong has certificates, degrees and programs to help in the short term and the long run.
 There’s still time to get started and complete semester courses this fall.
-The 7-week mini-mester classes run from March 7 to April 29.
+The 7-week mini-mester classes run from March 6 through May 8.
 You can choose from a variety of core classes and work toward a certificate, an associate's, a bachelor's or master's degree --online or on campus, on your own time or in a seated class.
 We also offer a number of programs with flexible formats that you could begin next semester.
-Use the buttons on this page to apply by February 19.
-Look Below for Classes Starting in March.
+Use the buttons on this page to apply!

 - Core Classes

 Brand new to college or still working on your core classes?
 You can take an introductory level course in English, Mathematics, Art, Biology, Criminal Justice, History, Philosophy or Sociology.
-See how you can start back to school in March.
-Search the Mini-Mester Schedule below!
+Search the Mini-Mester schedule to see how you can start back to school in March!

 Be sure to check out the Core Requirements page for a complete checklist and a plan to complete the core curriculum in six semesters.
 Also, be sure to check for core courses offered online and at our Liberty Center location.